Laptop or Tablet: Which is Best for a Senior’s Computer Needs?

 On the other hand, with a tablet, the user would just have to touch the email icon with their finger.
 And, if their login info is saved, their email box opens right up.

 Another problem with laptops is that hitting special key combos, such as “Ctrl”, “Alt” & “Delete” can be quite a task, especially for seniors suffering from arthritis or other such ailments.

 Another important benefit: seniors are less likely to “mess something up” with a tablet.
-It is harder to accidently delete programs and icons with a tablet.
+It is harder to accidentally delete programs and icons on a tablet.
 Other benefits of tablet devices include :

 One of the biggest advantages of using tablets is that it allows us to socialize with others.
 Easy to use apps for texting, voice calling and video chatting let seniors touch base with their loved ones in an instant.
 And, they do not even have to leave the comfort of their homes.
 In a way, tablets help connect people who live miles and miles away.
 This reduces loneliness and isolation with the press of an icon in a just a few seconds.

 Tablets also help seniors learn and acquire new skills very easily.
 There are dozens of free and paid apps that cater to the interests of the seniors.
 New skills are learned by watching videos about their hobbies or even downloading a new movie.
 These tasks that seem so simple to us, give seniors a sense of pride that does wonders for their self-esteem.
 This new way of learning and improving themselves has made tablet computing very popular among the seniors.